 With the flood of data available to businesses regarding their supply chain these days, companies are turning to analytics solutions to extract meaning from the huge volumes of data to help improve decision making

-Companies that are attempting to optimize their S&OP efforts need capabilities to analyze historical data, forecast what might happen in the future.
-The promise of doing it right and becoming a data driven organization is great.
-Huge ROI’s can be enjoyed as evidenced by companies that have optimized their supply chain, lowered operating costs, increased revenues, or improved their customer service and product mix.
+Companies that are attempting to optimize their S&OP efforts need capabilities to analyze historical data, and forecast what might happen in the future.
+The promise of doing it right and becoming a data-driven organization is great.
+Huge ROIs can be enjoyed as evidenced by companies that have optimized their supply chain, lowered operating costs, increased revenues, or improved their customer service and product mix.

 Looking at all the analytic options can be a daunting task.
 However, luckily these analytic options can be categorized at a high level into three distinct types.
-No one type of analytic is better than another, and in fact, they co-exist with, and complement each other.
-In order for a business have a holistic view of the market and how a company competes efficiently within that market requires a robust analytic environment which includes:
+No one type of analytic is better than another, and in fact they co-exist with, and complement, each other.
+In order for a business to have a holistic view of the market and how a company competes efficiently within that market requires a robust analytic environment which includes: